robin277t/10-pin-bowling-challenge/README.md

 - Secondary is to create a game from the command line using random rolls

-- Count and sum the scores of a bowling game for one player (in JavaScript).
+- Count and sum the scores of a bowling game for one player.

 - Create lean code, with classes and methods with clear responsibilities.